Ask to take part

 In this study the researchers are testing a drug called ginisortamab that blocks a protein called gremlin-1.
 Gremlin-1 is mainly found outside cancer cells and it stops the function of other proteins called bone morphogenetic proteins (BMPs).
 BMP proteins work by suppressing cancer cells as they occur but in cancer this mechanism has often been switched off.
 Blocking gremlin-1 with ginisortamab is expected to allow BMP protein function, and we hope this will change the way the cancer cells develop, making them more sensitive to other targeted treatments and/or chemotherapy.

 The researchers are testing ginisortamab in two different settings (modules), in people with pancreatic ductal adenocarcinoma (PDAC) that has spread (metastatic).
 Module 1 will involve participants about to start first-line therapy of ginisortamab with standard-of-care chemotherapy, nab-paclitaxel and gemcitabine.
-Module 2 will involve participants whose tumours have either shrunk or not grown significantly with a first-line standard of care regimen (FOLFIRINOX [folinic acid, fluorouracil, irinotecan hydrochloride, and oxaliplatin], or nab-paclitaxel plus gemcitabine) after ≥16 weeks of treatment who will then be randomised to either i) maintenance therapy of ginisortamab in combination with another treatment called a MEK inhibitor (which can help stop cancer cells from growing and may kill them by blocking two proteins called MEK1 and MEK2) or ii) observation only.
+Module 2 will involve participants whose tumours have either shrunk or not grown significantly with a first-line standard of care regimen (FOLFIRINOX [folinic acid, fluorouracil, irinotecan hydrochloride, and oxaliplatin], or nab-paclitaxel plus gemcitabine) after ≥16 weeks of treatment who will then be randomised to either i) maintenance therapy of ginisortamab in combination with another treatment called cobimetinib (which can help stop cancer cells from growing and may kill them by blocking two proteins called MEK1 and MEK2) or ii) observation only.

 The four main aims of this clinical trial are to find out: